 What is a capital account?

-A capital account is where partners contain following types of transactions:
+A capital account is where partners contain the following types of transactions:

-- any interest payable on his share of the partnership capital
+any interest payable on their share of the partnership capital

 What is a current account?